-Equity Implications: This bill particularly impacts low-income families, children involved in the child welfare system, and historically marginalized communities.
+Additionally, this bill impacts low-income families, children involved in the child welfare system, and historically marginalized communities.
 By expanding the definition of excused absences, aligning the family fee exemption period with the 24-month eligibility timeline, and codifying provider reimbursement during periods of non-communication, this bill seeks to addresses structural barriers that have long contributed to unequal access to stable childcare.